 Hopbush will tolerate some shade but does best in full sun.
 It thrives even in arid conditions and is forgiving of poor soil and rocky terrain.
 A tolerance of salt spray and sandy soil makes this species popular for coastal regions.
 Hopbush is not tolerant of frost, requiring a warm temperate climate.

-Foliage of the hopbush will vary based on the subspecies.
-Generally, the leaves are obovate to lanceolate, ranging from 2 to 4 inches long and up to a half-inch across.
+The foliage of the hopbush will vary based on the subspecies.
+Generally, the leaves are obovate to lanceolate, ranging from two to four inches long and up to a half-inch across.
 They are bright green in color, often pointed and are alternate on the branches.
 The texture of the leaves is leathery but pliable.
 The leaves secrete a resin that makes them quite shiny as if they have been polished or varnished.

 The flowers develop in bunches of small greenish balls on slender stalks close to the branches.
 Male flowers have 10 stamens.
-Female flowers have a pistil with ovary and four dot stigmas.
-Once they are pollinated, the female flowers produce 3 to 4 papery winged capsules that each contains 2 to 3 small black seeds.
+Female flowers have a pistil with an ovary and four dot stigmas.
+Once they are pollinated, the female flowers produce three to four papery winged capsules that each contains two to three small black seeds.
 As the fruit matures the capsules turn red or purple to brown in color.
-The seeds are very small -- there are approximately 84,200 seeds per pound of seed.
+The seeds are very small--there are approximately 84,200 seeds per pound of seed.